particle1331/keypass/README.md

 uv run python -m keypass.main
 ```

-2. When prompted, enter your master password (input will be hidden)
+2. When prompted, enter your master password

 3. Open your browser at http://localhost:8000